 Cornelius blustered for a moment, looking both affronted by her clear disregard for his authority as Minister of Magic and defeated by her logic.
 He took a deep breath and released his hold on the back of the chair.
 "Fine," he said and he started to fiddle with his bowler hat.
 "Keep me informed," and he exited the office.

 Dumbledore watched him leave and sighed when the door had shut once more.
 "He has always been adamant that Voldemort was defeated, never accepting the possibility that such defeat was only temporary."

 Amelia readjusted her monocle, surveying the file of papers more closely.
 "He's not the only one, Albus."
 She opened one of the drawers in her desk and removed a candle and a stamp.
 "I will need statements from you and all your staff regarding Professor Quirrell's character and any suspicions concerning him.
 In particular, from the boy he attacked—" she glanced at the file again, "Mr. Merlin Evans."

 Dumbledore hesitated, something that clearly surprised Amelia.
 Her brows rose and she spoke for him, "You don't want him to testify."

 "Eleven is hardly old enough for such adult matters," Dumbledore said shaking his head.
 Not to mention the sheer amount of attention he will get because of this.
-He had his suspicions that the Daily Prophet were already writing an article about Quirrell's arrest and it would be better to keep the boy out of their line of sight.
+He had his suspicions that the Daily Prophet was already writing an article about Quirrell's arrest and he felt it would be better to keep the boy out of their line of sight.

 "Well, this eleven year old was able to knock out a fully fledged wizard," Amelia said and Dumbledore could hear the smallest tone of awe in her voice.
 "He is also your strongest piece of evidence."
 She paused a moment.
 "I know you wish to protect him, but he's the one who brought Quirrell down.
 Don't you think he deserves to finish the job?"